observability-lab-cse/observability-lab-workshop/README.md

 This path will introduce :

-- how to instrument applications using Opentelemtery on Azure
+- How to instrument applications using OpenTelemtery on Azure
 - How to instrument your AKS cluster
-- How to use your collected telemetry data by creating Azure Monitor Workbooks, Dashboards
+- How to use your visualize your telemetry data by creating Azure Monitor Workbooks, Azure Dashboards

 Sections: